Achilleas Kostoulas

 I suppose it is easy to dismiss this particular study as an example of bad scholarship that is often carried out, with more enthusiasm than competence, under the banner of the psychology of language teaching and learning movement.
 But I think that this particular paper offers an opportunity to look into two more serious and disturbing trends in language education research.

-A very disconcerting trend that this paper reflects is the readiness of many researchers in language education to cross disciplinary and competence boundaries, in the interest of originality, before they are prepared to go anywhere near them.
-[3] The problem with this particular paper is not just that it claims to be applied linguistics, when in fact it tries to answer psychological questions.
+A very disconcerting trend that this paper reflects is the readiness of many researchers in language education to cross disciplinary and competence boundaries in the interest of originality, before they are ready to go anywhere near them.3 The problem with this particular paper is not just that it presents itself as applied linguistics, when in fact it tries to answer psychological questions.
 It is that the authors have tried to answer psychological questions without having the requisite knowledge and expertise.
 Claiming ‘interdisciplinarity’ as a pretext for dispensing with the competence requirements of both linguistics and psychology is an act of intellectual disingenuousness.

-A discussion of love, in language education and elsewhere, requires taking into account theoretical perspectives from humanistic psychology, existential psychology and object-relations theory, and it is best conducted in a context where editors, reviewers, authors and readers have sufficient knowledge to appraise this discussion, its potential and its limitations.
-By submitting psychological work to a journal of applied linguistics, rather than a psychological journal, the authors deprived themselves of the opportunity to get the best possible feedback – and to me this suggests that their goal cannot have been a bona fide attempt to understand love or language education.
+A discussion of love, in language education and elsewhere, requires taking into account theoretical perspectives from humanistic psychology, existential psychology and object-relations theory.
+Such as discussion is best conducted in a context where editors, reviewers, authors and readers have sufficient knowledge to appraise its content, its potential and its limitations.
+By submitting psychological work to a journal of applied linguistics, rather than a psychological journal, the authors deprived themselves of the opportunity to get the best possible feedback — and to me this suggests that their goal cannot have been a bona fide attempt to understand love or language education.

-Given the grave conceptual and empirical flaws of this paper, it may come as a surprise that it got published.
-But I am afraid that its publication was not a mere accident – it looks like a systemic problem in academic publishing that was at work.
-Typically, before an article is published in an academic journal, it needs to be approved by the editor and two or more reviewers.
+Given the grave conceptual and empirical flaws of this paper, it may come as a surprise that it finally made its way into the scholarly record.
+But I am afraid that its publication was not a mere accident — it looks like a systemic problem in academic publishing that was at work.
+Typically, before an article appears in an academic journal, it needs approval by the editor and two or more reviewers.
 Peer review, as this process is called, can be a quite brutal process, and it results in most articles being rejected, at least in the better journals.
 So what went wrong this time?

 It is a lesser-known fact that sometimes ‘special issues’, such as the one in which this article appeared, cut corners in peer-reviewing rigour.
-Special issues are outsourced to ‘guest editors’, who typically commission articles after reading a short preliminary abstract.
+Special issues are usually outsourced to ‘guest editors’, who do not have a formal or permanent affiliation with the journal.
+Guest editors typically commission articles after reading a short preliminary abstract, sometimes submitted by people in their professional networks.
 Once an article has been commissioned, it’s relatively hard to reject, both because of the embarrassment that this would entail, and also because the production deadline is pressing.
 Sometimes, the best one can hope for is that the authors will use any feedback they get to improve the article as much as possible before they run out of time.
 What this paper demonstrates is what happens when the authors (who were also the guest-editors of this special issue) decide that they can’t be bothered.

 Scrabble letters forming the word love